This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 The state fines up to $2,500 those found guilty of BWI.
 It also jails them for up to 12 months.
 They must complete an Alcohol Safety Action Program.
 Finally, the state suspends their operator’s license for up to 12 months.
 That’s for a first conviction.
 The suspension is for up to three years for subsequent convictions.

-The state punishes those who use their right to decline a BAC test.
+The state punishes those who use their Constitutional right to decline a BAC test.
 To do so it suspends their operator’s license for up to 24 months.

 III.
 Resources on Virginia Alcohol Laws